diagonalciso/Wazuh-3.10-installer/README.md

 This simple script will install Single-Host Wazuh 3.10.2 + ELK stack on Debian 9 server or Ubuntu 18.04 server (tested) Please make sure your server has enough RAM (I advise 16GB minimum for production) or the installation may fail.

 I will add a reverse proxy at a later time.
-Edit: Proxy added but it has some issues.
-Comment out "exit" on line 85 if you want to troubleshoot the NGINX proxy.

 This is a work in progress.